dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 </table>

 > __Note:__
-In case of the **Hardware Reset**, the RESET button in the Evaluation Board shouls be used.
+In case of the **Hardware Reset**, the RESET button in the Evaluation Board should be used.

 > __Note:__
-When the POR is selected, a high voltage should be applied on P0_6.
+The the POR is enabled, a high polarity signal will cause a POR on P0_5.

-Table below demonstrates the the different values of the "Reset Detection" characteristic:
+Table below demonstrates the different values of the "Reset Detection" characteristic:

 <table>
   <caption> <b> <i>Values of Reset Detection characteristic</i></b></caption>